deriv-com/deriv-static-content/public/scripts/packages/cs/README.md

 # @deriv-com/cs-utils

-A brief description of the package goes here.
+A brief description of the cs-utils package goes here.